 “As individuals we are strong but together we are unstoppable!”

 The Ice Denettes Synchronized Skating program was formed at the Ice Den Chandler in 2018.
-Our program is currently comprised of five teams – Affinity (Intermediate), Synergy (Open Juvenile), Harmony (Pre-Juvenile), Unity (Pre Preliminary), and Rising Stars (Synchro Skills ).
+Our program is currently comprised of eight teams –Tenacity (Masters), Integrity (Adult), Affinity (Intermediate), Synergy (Open Juvenile), Harmony (Pre-Juvenile), Unity (Aspire prelim), Shooting Stars (Aspire pre pre) and Rising Stars (Synchro Skills ).
 Synchro is a highly competitive sport throughout the world and through our program we drive skaters to be their best while training in a positive team environment.
 The Ice Denettes pride themselves on being a supportive community that creates friendships and memories that will last a lifetime.

 Figure skating is traditionally an individual sport.
 Synchro offers the benefit of team unity, builds self-confidence, teaches good sportsmanship, and creates new lifelong friendships, while improving your skating skills at a competitive level.
 Learning the skills of synchronized skating will enhance your abilities as a figure skater in freestyle, moves in the field and dance!

 Many advanced figure skaters and USFS gold medalists participate in synchronized skating.Team skating provides conditioning and additional skills not taught in normal figure skating sessions.
 Skaters will improve their technique, speed, posture, presentation and style.
 Synchronized skaters are talented figure skaters who enjoy participating in team sports.
 They enjoy the many benefits of participating in sport: challenge, hard work, achievement, friendships, fun, fitness and the opportunity to travel.
 Synchronized skating is popular collegiately with more than 30 colleges offering club or varsity teams.